 Instruction Standard 1 -Provides a supportive and well-managed environment conducive to learning 1.
 Exemplary A supportive and well-managed environment conducive to learning is evident throughout the school.
 Students consistently stay on-task and take responsibility for their own actions.
-2. Operational A supportive and well-managed environment conducive to learning is evident in most classrooms. ✓ 3.
+2. Operational A supportive and well-managed environment conducive to learning is evident in most classrooms. ~ 3.
 Emerging A supportive and well-managed environment conducive to learning is evident in some classrooms.
 4. Not Evident A supportive and well-managed environment conducive to learning is evident in few, if any, classrooms.

-Instruction Standard 2 - Creates an academically challenging learning environment 1.
+Instruction Standard 2 -Creates an academically challenging learning environment 1.
 Exemplary Nearly all teachers create an academically challenging, learning environment (e.g., higher-order thinking skills and processes, active student engagement, relevance, collaboration).
-Students consistently work independently and in teams to solve real-world problems that require advanced effort, decision-making, and critical and creative thinking.
-2. Operational Most teachers create an academically challenging, learning environment (e.g., higher-order thinking skills and processes, active student engagement, relevance, collaboration).
-3. Emerging Some teachers create an academically challenging learning environment. √ 4.
-Not Evident Few, if any, teachers create an academically challenging learning environment.
+Students consistently work independently and in teams to solve real-world problems that require advanced effort, decision-making, and critical and 2.
+Operational creative thinking.
+Most teachers create an academically challenging, learning environment (e.g., higher-order thinking skills and processes, active student engagement, 3.
+Emerging relevance, collaboration).
+Some teachers create an academically challenging learning environment.
+4. Not Evident Few, if any, teachers create an academically challenging learning environment.

-Instruction Standard 8 -Establishes a learning environment that empowers students to actively monitor their own progress 1.
+Instruction Standard 8 progress -Establishes a learning environment that empowers students to actively monitor their own 1.
 Exemplary Nearly all students use tools (e.g., rubrics, checklists, exemplars) to actively monitor their own progress.
 Nearly all students develop a sense of personal responsibility and accountability by engaging in record keeping, self-monitoring, sharing, exhibiting, and self-reflection.
 2. Operational Most students use tools (e.g., rubrics, checklists, exemplars) to actively monitor their own progress.
-3. Emerging Some students use tools to actively monitor their own progress. ✓ 4.
+3. Emerging Some students use tools to actively monitor their own progress. \checkmark 4.
 Not Evident Few, if any, students use tools to actively monitor their own progress.

-School Culture Standard 1 -Develops, communicates, and implements rules, practices, and procedures to maintain a sa orderly learning environment ain a safe, 1.
+ard 1 -Develops, communicates, and implements rules, practices, and procedure ly learning environment s to 1.
 Exemplary Rules, practices, and procedures that maintain a safe, orderly learning environment are proactively developed, communicated, and consistently implemented across the school.
-These rules, practices, and procedures are continually monitored and revised as needed.
-2. Operational Rules, practices, and procedures that maintain a safe, orderly learning environment are developed, communicated, and implemented.
-3. Emerging Rules, practices, and procedures are developed and communicated but are ineffective or inconsistently implemented across the school. √ 4.
-Not Evident Rules, practices, and procedures that maintain a safe, orderly, learning environment are not developed nor updated or are poorly communicated.
+These rules, practices, and procedures are continually monitored and revised as needed. √ 2.
+Operational Rules, practices, and procedures that maintain a safe, orderly learning environment are developed, communicated, and implemented.
+3. Emerging Rules, practices, and procedures are developed and communicated but are ineffective or inconsistently implemented across the school.
+4. Not Evident Rules, practices, and procedures that maintain a safe, orderly, learning environment are not developed nor updated or are poorly communicated.

-School Culture Standard 2 -Establishes a culture of trust and respect that promotes positive interactions and a sense of community ense of 1.
+School Culture Stand sense of community dard 2 -Establishes a culture of trust and respect that promotes positive interactior ns and a 1.
 Exemplary Extensive evidence (e.g., positive and respectful interactions, appreciation of diversity, tolerance, understanding) exists that a culture of trust and respect has been established.
 A pervasive commitment to promoting positive interactions and a sense of community is evident.
-2. Operational Evidence (e.g., positive and respectful interactions, appreciation of diversity, tolerance, understanding) exists that a culture of trust and respect has been established.
-A sustained commitment to promoting positive interactions and a sense of community is evident.
-3. Emerging Some evidence exists that a culture of trust and respect has been established.
-A limited commitment to promoting positive interactions and a sense of community is evident. √ 4.
-Not Evident Little or no evidence exists that a culture of trust and respect has been established.
+2. Operational Evidence (e.g., positive and respectful interactions, appreciation of diversity, tolerance, understanding) exists that a culture of trust and respect has been established. \checkmark A sustained commitment to promoting positive interactions and a sense of community is evident.
+3. Emerging Some evidence exists that a culture of trust and respect has been established.A limited commitment to promoting positive interactions and a sense of community is evident.
+4. Not Evident Little or no evidence exists that a culture of trust and respect has been established.
 Unresolved conflicts interfere with a sense of community.